jckfa/nginx-config/README.md

 ↳ https://jackf.me

-(and the same pattern for unccdesign.club)
+(and the same pattern for my other sites)

 ## Encryption